wp-plugins/squelch-unspam/readme.txt

 == Frequently Asked Questions ==

-= What does "Field names will automatically update next time a post/page with comments enabled is viewed" mean? =

-The field names on the comment form randomize every night at midnight.
-This randomization takes place automatically the next time after
-12:00 that somebody views a page that has a comments form enabled on it.
-If nobody visits such a page the message will remain.

 = How do I configure the plugin? =

 There is currently no configuration available on this plugin, just install it and activate it and it will start protecting your blog.